ToxicPie/minecrab/docs/syscall.md

 `solve_challenge(nonce[0], nonce[1], nonce[2], nonce[3])`

-> Cost: 1 Dogecoin
+> Cost: Free

 Attempts to solve the crypto challenge at the calling process's location.
 If the attempt succeeds, the user is awarded the challenge's reward.
-This syscall's cost is always charged.
+If the attempt fails or there is no crypto at the location, the calling process is killed.

 Return value:
 - Correct: 1
-- Incorrect or no challenge: 0
+- Incorrect or failure: 💀

 ### Attack1